All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 All bladders and water bottles are subject to bacterial growth.
 This can be controlled by cleaning during town stops.
-Fill with some water plus either water purifying tablets (chlorine-dioxide or sodium dichloroisocyanurate) or bleach (sodium hypochlorite).
+Fill with some water plus water purifying tablets (chlorine-dioxide or sodium dichloroisocyanurate).
 Shake, let sit for several hours, shake again, rinse.
-Some laundry bleaches contain perfumes and other additives, whereas MSR Sweetwater purifier solution is pure sodium hypochlorite.
+Bleach (sodium hypochlorite) can also be used, however many laundry bleaches contain perfumes and other additives.
+MSR Sweetwater purifier solution is pure sodium hypochlorite.
 All liquid forms of sodium hypochlorite have the disadvantage that they degrade within 6 months or less of opening the sealed bottle, as the chlorine escapes, whereas tablets sealed in foil pouches are longer-lasting.
 Before putting bladders into storage, clean as just described then let thoroughly dry.

-If temperatures will drop below freezing at night, store the bladder (or one of the bladders if bike touring) under the backpack/rackbag, which is spread out in front of the bugbivy near the head.
-This works especially well in the desert or high sierras in early autumn, when temps are typically well above freezing during the day and then fall below freezing at night, so that the earth is warm at sundown.
-The two layers of backpack/rackbag fabric will hold this earth heat, supplemented with heat from the head, to prevent the bladder from freezing.
-If uncertain if this will work, check the bladder during the night for signs of freezing.
-If the bladder threatens to freeze, bring it inside the bugbivy and under the quilt.
-The bottle (or one of the bottles when bike touring) can also be placed under the rackbag, or it can also be brought inside the bugbivy, or it can be emptied into the bladder in the evening and then refilled in the morning or whenever needed to cleanup after defecating.
+If temperatures will drop below freezing at night, store some bottles and/or bladders under backpack/rackbag, which is spread out in front of bugbivy.
+This works especially well in the desert or high sierras in early autumn, when temps are typically well above freezing during the day and then fall below freezing at night, so that earth is warm at sundown.
+Two layers of backpack/rackbag fabric will hold earth heat, supplemented with heat from head while sleeping, to prevent bottles/bladder from freezing.
+If uncertain if this will work, check bottles/bladder during night for signs of freezing.
+If so, bring bottles/bladder inside bugbivy and under quilt.

 Nalgene ATB bottles, with spigot cap replaced by MSR 3-in-1 cap (more durable and weighs 10 grams less), carried in bottle cages in front triangle of bike.
 Made of HDPE (high-density polyethylene) plastic like the other Nalgene bottles.
 However, for some reason those bottles never develop smells whereas these bottles start stinking of plastic after about a day, perhaps because the plastic is softer or perhaps because these bottles are left exposed to the sun rather than protected inside my backpack.
 I tried removing the smell with various methods (dilute bleach, full-strength bleach, denture cleaning tablets) but it returns almost immediately.
 It's as though the plastic were dissolving into the water.
 I only use the water in these bottles for cleaning purposes (toothbrush, washing hands and bottom, cleaning chain, rinsing salt off my face), so the smell is not that big an issue, though I'd prefer not to have such smell.
 If I were relying on re-usable bottles for drinking water while cycling, I'd probably go with stainless steel or aluminum.
 Or get an extra-large bottle-carrier and use 1.5L disposable water bottles from the grocery store.
 95g each.